corovcam/pipe-world/docs/index.md

 [![Scene MainMenu](images/scene-mainmenu.png)](images/scene-mainmenu.png)

 #### Summary
-Scene contains a Title and 3 Buttons representing *Level Select*, *Arcade* and *Free World* modes.
+Scene contains a Title, 3 Buttons representing *Level Select*, *Arcade* and *Free World* modes and a *Difficulty* Dropdown input.
 Structurally, the Scene is very simple and similar to [LevelSelect](#scene-levelselect) Scene.
 The *MenuHandler* script attached to the Main Camera is used to generate and handle the whole Scene (check out the [Script Docs](scripts-docs/MenuHandler) for more information).

 ### **Scene: LevelSelect**